SaxenaTarun/CS-5330/README.md

 For each task different key presses were assigned.
 The above processing tasks are performed using OpenCV libraries in C++ programming language in Xcode IDE (Version 14.2) on MacBook Pro (M1 Chip).

 Files:
-imgDisplay.cpp -> Displaying, Quitting and resizing the frame. vidDisplay.cpp -> The main function executing different filter functions. filters.cpp -> Consists all image manipulation functions filters.hpp -> header file
+imgDisplay.cpp -> Displaying, Quitting and resizing the frame.<br />
+vidDisplay.cpp -> The main function executing different filter functions.<br />
+filters.cpp -> Consists all image manipulation functions.<br />
+filters.hpp -> header file